 As a former prosecutor, Mr. Rodriguez does not only know the system, he was the system.
 Mr. Rodriguez will aggressively represent you to achieve the best possible outcome.
-When you hire Mr. Rodriguez as your criminal attorney, you tip the scales of justice in your favor.
+When you hire Mr. Rodriguez, you tip the scales of justice in your favor.

 Experienced Los Angeles Criminal Lawyer

 Mr. Rodriguez prosecuted over 1,000 cases, including death penalty trials, during his 13 years as a prosecutor.
 He was the Trial Team Leader of the Sex Crimes Unit and in the Homicide Unit.
 He has also cross-examined hundreds of “experts” and is prepared to challenge any scientific evidence presented by the prosecution in their case against you.
-As your criminal defense attorney, he will put his expertise of the criminal justice system to work for you so that you can get back to your life.
+He will put his expertise of the criminal justice system to work for you so that you can get back to your life.

 Beyond experience, Mr. Rodriguez brings a strong team to your defense comprised of experts, investigators, and associate attorneys.
 His team often conducts its own investigation, which includes questioning witnesses, examining the crime scene, and combing through the evidence to understand the situation and make sure the jury hears your side of the story.

 Do not be intimidated by an aggressive prosecutor trying to scare you into accepting a plea deal.
-Instead, call a Los Angeles criminal attorney with a proven track record and experience in courthouses throughout to fight the charges.
+Instead, call a criminal lawyer with a proven track record and experience in courthouses throughout to fight the charges.

 California considers crimes that involve sex or are sexually motivated to be particularly reprehensible.
 That’s why the penalties are so steep.
 A conviction can ultimately affect your life for decades after you’ve completed your court-imposed sentence if you’re required to register as a sex offender.
 The only way to prevent these consequences is by asserting a strong defense from the get-go.
 As Senior Deputy District Attorney, Ambrosio Rodriguez prosecuted thousands of sex crime cases.
 He’ll use his inside knowledge to your benefit when your future is on the line.Link To Practice Area